exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 because I don't want some exciting idea I have for a post to be accompanied by repetitive barriers to its production, just as I don't want an artist whose content I enjoy to have to face those same headwinds.

-So I hope I have encouraged you to check out Zapier and other free-to-start automation platforms, or at least help spread the word to those that can benifit.
+So I hope I have encouraged you to check out Zapier and other free-tier automation platforms, or at least help spread the word to those that can benifit.
 Access to automation extends a power that can go beyond simply saving time.
 I am excited to see what new things will be created,